Tintia

 This tint only applies to their immediate side windows.
 If you have a legal exemption, you may legally obtain darker shades.

-The law is applicable to all motorized vehicles, though exceptions are available for vehicles used for construction works or agriculture and motorized bicycles.
+The law applies to all motorized vehicles, though exceptions are available for vehicles used for construction works or agriculture and motorized bicycles.

 Front Windshield Tint Laws In Ohio